 It taught me three things.
 One, I have to improve my thinking.
 Second, I can improve my ability to think clearly if I work on it.
 Three, it will not happen overnight but it is important enough to invest for a while to develop the skill.

 When you come across the experience of other people in a real context, it is easy to grasp the importance of these skills and their practical application of them.
-So reading biographies of other people can be an effective experience for learning these skills.
+So reading the biographies of other people can be an effective experience for learning these skills.

 Finally, put yourself in situations where you have to demonstrate some of these skills.
 For instance, I know a person who maintains a rejection diary and has a weekly rejection goal.

-That person thinks that the only way to train yourself in asking for help without the fear of rejection is by building a rejection muscle.
+That person thinks that the only way to train yourself to ask for help without the fear of rejection is by building a rejection muscle.
 When you become robust in handling rejections, the outcome no longer scares you, which is often the barrier to asking for help.
 Often if you ask people for help, the majority of people try to help.
 But since we fear rejection, we rather not ask for any help.

 So I think you can design strategies and tasks to practice several of these skills by regularly putting yourself in situations where you have to demonstrate these skills.